Chapter 20 Wednesday, 1130 hours (11:30 AM)

 "Of course, Id do the same myself," said George pleasantly.

 Jack opened the gate, and stood aside while the hostage, with as much dignity as he could muster, walked out of his captivity.
-His gait increased in speed until, when he reached the police line, his walk was indistinguishable from a run.
+He walked ever faster until, when he reached the police line, his walk was indistinguishable from a run.

 "OK, Lets get this over with," said Jack.
 "Push the cart towards me."